tdwg/website/conferences/2023/index.md

 _Last updated 7 July 2023_

-## Primary conference website
+## Conference website now live!

-The primary conference website, including registration, is now live!
-Find more complete information about the venue, accommodations, traveling to Australia (including visas), etc.
+The conference website, including online registration, is now live!
+Find more complete information about the venue, accommodations, traveling to Australia, visa requirements, etc.

-[Register for TDWG 2023!](https://tdwg2023.zohobackstage.com.au/TDWG2023){:.btn .btn-secondary}{:target="_blank"}
+[Register for TDWG 2023!](https://tdwg2023.zohobackstage.com.au/TDWG2023){:.btn .btn-secondary}{:target="_blank"}  At least some information is available in eight languages (see menu, top right).

 ## Deadlines